People giving a cat a pill

 Conclusion

 Giving your cat a pill doesn’t have to be difficult.
 With a little practice and patience, you’ll be able to do it.
 There are many different techniques that you can try, and some great resources on YouTube that will show you different techniques.
 Try a few and see what works best for you and your cat.
-It’s to not give up and remember that you and the cat are in this together.
+Don’t give up, and remember that you and the cat are in this together.